cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-09-game-fifo.md

 ## The why

-There is a situation we have not taken into account: what if a player never shows up again?
+What if a player never shows up again?
 Should a game remain in limbo forever?

 You eventually want to let players wager on the outcome of games, especially if _value_ is tied up in games.
 You need to add a way for games to be forcibly resolved if a player stops responding.